xtreemfs/xtreemfs-docker/README.md

 baseimage by running

 ```
-docker pull ubuntu
+docker pull ubuntu:14.04
 ```

-The images for the DIR, MRC, and OSD services are derived from a common image named xtreemfs/xtreemfs-common.
+The the DIR, MRC, and OSD services are using a common image named xtreemfs/xtreemfs-common.
 The containers are build from the XtreemFS Git repository at https://github.com/xtreemfs/xtreemfs.git.
 After cloning the repositoring by running